-The following items are not allowed on campus: synthetic substances legal or illegal, other illegal items, alcoholic beverages, cigarettes or tobacco in any form, vape or electronic cigarettes in any form, drugs or drug paraphernalia, gas or aerosol irritants, firearms, ammunition, fireworks, sling shots, knives or other objects which could endanger the safety of students and faculty.
+The following items are not allowed on campus: synthetic substances legal or illegal, other illegal items, alcoholic beverages, cigarettes or tobacco in any form, vape or electronic cigarettes in any form, drugs or drug paraphernalia, gas or aerosol irritants, firearms, ammunition, fireworks, slingshots, knives or other objects which could endanger the safety of students and faculty.
 Also, no look-alikes, such as water guns or other toy weapons are allowed.
 Any other objects may be taken up if the teacher feels they may interfere with learning or disrupt school.
-This includes gum, candy, radios, music devices, cameras, toys, etc. No animals should be brought to school except for special projects and with advance permission.
-The administration and faculty have authority to search student lockers and/or personal property located on campus (including vehicles) any time the safety or welfare of the student body may seem to be endangered.
+No animals should be brought to school except for special projects and with advance permission.
+The administration and faculty have the authority to search student lockers and/or personal property located on campus (including vehicles) any time the safety or welfare of the student body may seem to be endangered.
 No laser pointers or any other article that would disrupt the orderly operation of the school are allowed on campus.

-SCOPE OF THE DRUG TESTING PROGRAM
+SCOPE OF THE DRUG-TESTING PROGRAM